sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3-followup/index.md

 <a href="https://github.com/sudorandom/example-connect-http3/blob/v0.0.2/server-single/main.go" target="_blank">See the full source at GitHub.</a>
 {{</ aside >}}

 This example uses the HTTP/3 server from quic-go to provide HTTP/3.
 Now you can test it using `buf curl`.
-Here are examples with gRPC, gRPC-Web and Connect:
+Here's an example of using `buf curl` with gRPC:

 ```shell
 $ buf curl --http3 -k \